sisoma2/CTF-Writeups/2019/UAM/Dragon_Ball_Episodio_3/README.md

 !['Angr config'](images/Angr_config.PNG)

-After we execute the Python script we get the value `G0T_h00k1ng` same as we got in the static solution:
+After we execute angr with Python we get the value `G0T_h00k1ng` which is the same we got in the static solution:

 !['Angr solution'](images/Angr_solution.PNG)

 ## IDA Script

-In the `solver.py` file I wrote a IDA Script to extract the values of the flag from the VM code and automatically get the flag:
+In the `solver.py` file I also wrote an IDA Script to extract the values of the flag from the VM code and automatically get the flag:

 !['IDA script'](images/IDA_Script.PNG)